-2) Students choose one of three tracks they want as a specialization: History of Philosophy, Ethics and Values, or Social, Political and Legal Philosophy.
+2) Students choose one of four tracks they want as a specialization: History of Philosophy, Ethics and Values, Social, Political and Legal Philosophy, or Philosophy of Mind and Science.
 9 Hours (three courses) from that track are required.
 3) Students round out their major by selecting three additional electives from among the variety of courses offered by the department.

 Ancient Philosophy, Early Medieval Philosophy, Late Medieval and Renaissance Philosophy, Modern Philosophy, American Philosophy, 19th Century German Philosophy, Marx and Marxism, Existentialism, 20th Century Anglo-American Philosophy